jaesparza/website/content/loop1.md

 The stepper motor is a key component that has to be selected carefully for this application.
 Factors that are especially important are step size, power rating and reduction.
 In order to operate the vacuum capacitor without any external reduction, I have chosen a NEMA 17, 200 steps/rotation with planetary reduction gear of 5:1.
 This gives me enough torque to move the capacitor as well as a smoother rotation.

-**PRO tip**: I also tried a NEMA17 400 steps stepper motor, which can successfully rotate the capacitor.
+**Design alternative**: I also tried a NEMA17 400 steps stepper motor without planetary reduction, which can successfully rotate the capacitor.
 However, this comes at the cost of much higher current draw (up to 700 mA) to achieve operation towards the end of the rotation.
-I recommend using a stepper motor with reduction gear to stay within a comfortable margin of 150 mA of current at 12V in the motor windings.
+I recommend using a stepper motor with reduction gear, that can deliver the torque required and stay within a comfortable margin of 150 mA of current at 12V in the motor windings.

 The stepper motor holding bracket has to be selected so it is compatible with the stepper with planetary reduction box, meaning that it shall be possible to use holding screws within 14mm from the center shaft.
 See for comparison regular holding bracket and holding bracket compatible with the gearbox.
 Brackets compatible with steppers with gearbox are a bit less common but still possible to find at good prices from Chinese resellers.